topiaruss/pytest-fixturecheck/NEXT_STEPS.md

    - More granular configuration options
    - Project-wide validation rules

+## Contribution Opportunities

+Below are specific areas where contributions would be valuable:

+1. **Improve Coverage for django.py (currently at 12%)**
+   - Add tests for Django model validation functions
+   - Create proper test fixtures with Django model mocks

+2. **Increase Coverage for plugin.py (currently at 35%)**
+   - Test pytest plugin hooks
+   - Cover the fixture collection and execution phases

+3. **Add Tests for Edge Cases in decorator.py**
+   - Test validation with more complex nested fixtures
+   - Test error handling and reporting

+4. **Improve AsyncIO Support Testing**
+   - Add more comprehensive tests for async fixtures
+   - Test concurrent validation scenarios

+5. **Add Integration Tests**
+   - Test the plugin with real-world fixture scenarios
+   - Test performance with many fixtures

+6. **Enhance Documentation**
+   - Add more examples in docstrings
+   - Create usage examples for common scenarios

 ## Development Workflow

 The recommended workflow for contributing to the project: